Why Mindset Matters Most

 - A single situation can elicit very different emotions; the way you feel about something can change as quickly as you change your story about it.

 - Shifting gears from anger to sympathy indicates that a story you’re telling yourself is going in a positive direction.

 - It’s easier shifting gears from anger to contentment when sliding into sympathy along the way.
 In other words, change your mind in increments if a radical shift is too much at once.

 - Look for the best-feeling stories about life that you can find or you’re punishing yourself otherwise.

 Sartre said Hell is other people.
-Other people are hell because we’d rather be right than generous in our interpretations about them.
-But is it worth going to hell—and staying there for life—to be right about what you think?
+Other people are hell because we’d rather be “right” than generous in the stories we tell about them.
+But is it worth going to hell—and staying there—to be right about what you think?